RodgerPo/NBA-notifications/README.md

 - Periodic fetching of NBA game data in real-time.
   - Includes team matchups, schedules, venue, and more.
 - Data is automatically sourced and distributed every 3 hours.
-- Automated notifications sent directly to phones as SMS text messages, and email.
+- Automated notifications are sent directly to phones as SMS text messages and email.

 ---